cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 The layers of organicism, concretism, and descriptive reflect how the material unfolds in each movement.
 Organicism is central to the first and second movements where motives develop gradually through additive processes, for instance, melodic expansion and rhythmic augmentation and diminution.
 The third movement features a three-note pattern articulated heterophonically with polyrhythms (10 over 7 over 4); this bubbling texture gradually decreases in speed and gives way to slow legato oscillating patterns that compress in rhythm, ascend in register, and coalesce into an interlocking sixteenth-note texture.
 The description, "ghost-like music of the past," is relevant to both the horn call of the first movement as well as the contrapuntal texture in the fourth movement, which is stylistically reminiscent of Baroque music.
 This final movement features a composite texture of a duo of flute and bassoon in 3/4 and a trio of oboe, clarinet, and horn in 6/8.

+### Compositional Techniques in *Walden*
+The clarity of form and expression and economy of musical materials associated with Abrahamsen's first period "New Simplicity" works are evident through a wide variety of compositional techniques in *Walden*.
+These techniques include: rhythmic displacement, consistency in rhythmic subdivisions, rhythmic augmentation and diminution/compression, rhythm and pitch retrograde, canons, limited harmonic collections, limited intervallic motion, polymeter and polytempo, and clarity in phrasing.

 ### First Movement
 The first movement of *Walden* contains three different dichotomies that play out over the course of the movement: 1) harmonic ambiguity to harmonic clarity, 2) heterophony to homophony, and 3) ensemble as soloists to ensemble as subsets.
 The beginning features the quintet performing music that is harmonically ambiguous and articulated heterophonically, but by the end the quintet is performing harmonically clear and homophonic musical material.
 The instruments begin playing quite independently from one another, and over the course of the movement, they break into various duos and trios, and finally end as a tutti unit.

-Abrahamsen uses several strict processes throughout *Walden* as a whole but particularly in the first movement.
-Rhythmic displacement, consistency in rhythmic subdivision, canons, and limited intervallic motion will be discussed.

 The form of the movement unfolds over four short sections.
 The first features a call and response pattern that gradually transforms over four phrases via a process of rhythmic displacement.
 The second section consists of a heterophonic canon between flute, clarinet, and bassoon, while the oboe and horn continue calling.
 The third section continues the heterophonic canon, now in the flute, oboe, and clarinet, while the horn and bassoon periodically interject a staccato interval.
 Finally, the fourth section introduces a homophonic three-octave melody paired with the increasingly insistent staccato gesture before abruptly transitioning into a tutti repeated chord.